minprog/platforms/basics/6 markdown/index.md

 Add the new contents of your `README.md` to your own repository and commit and push.
 Verify that it still looks good on GitHub!

-Then mark this assignment as done.
-As it happens, this completes the **Basics** module!
+You have already shared your GitHub repository so as it happens, this completes the **Basics** module!

 ## Tips